AlanOC91/pslegends-docusaurus/docs/account-creation/discord.md

 Our Discord server contains some useful resources that you can use to help you write articles for PSLegends.

 - `#staff-chat` - This is where you can chat with the rest of the PSLegends staff team.
-- `#trello` - This provides an automated feed of our Trello board.
+- `#Superthread` - This provides an automated feed of our Superthread board.
 This will allow you to keep track of what articles are being worked on.
 - `#playstations-news` - This is an automatic feed of news from the official PlayStation Blog.
 This will allow you to keep track of any new announcements from PlayStation.
 - `#site-feed` - This is an automatic feed of articles (all types) posted on PSLegends.
 This will allow you to keep track of any new articles that are posted on PSLegends.